pascme05/PyPowerSim/README.md

     - Introducing classes per topology and simplifying the topology definition
     - Closed loop simulation including hysteresis and PI control
     - General housekeeping including function description for each file and update to Python 3.11
-    - Introducing GUI for user friendliness
+    - Introducing GUI for user-friendliness including an extensive tutorial as ppt

 # References
 [1] Holmes, D. Grahame, and Thomas A. Lipo.
 Pulse width modulation for power converters: principles and practice.